Renters12 May 2026·8 min read

 In 2024 and 2025, renters were paying a year's rent upfront or adding £200 a month to the asking price just to be considered.
 It was crushing for anyone without family money.

-That is now illegal.
+That is now illegal in England.
 Landlords and agents must advertise an asking rent and they cannot accept offers above it.
 The advertised price is the price.
 People on tight budgets get to compete on merit again rather than getting outbid by someone with deeper pockets.

 Rent increases: once a year, two months' notice